dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

      finalized is not defined.
 Applications should not make any assumptions about finalization ordering.

-   See also
+   :seealso:

      - :func:`finalize-when-unreachable`
      - :gf:`finalize`
      - :func:`automatic-finalization-enabled?`
      - :func:`automatic-finalization-enabled?-setter`

 .. function:: finalize-when-unreachable